 5. Handling for fragile and high-value freight

-Cape Town has a higher concentration of fragile and high-value freight than the rest of the country — wine, design product, jewellery, specialty food, pharmaceuticals.
+Cape Town carries a higher concentration of fragile and high-value freight than the rest of the country: wine, design product, jewellery, specialty food, pharmaceuticals.
 Standard parcel courier handling isn't always appropriate.
 Ask the courier specifically about temperature-controlled options if you need them, about specialist packaging support, and about declared-value insurance for high-ticket items.
 The rates differ from standard parcel rates and the SLAs are usually different too.

 6. Multi-service capability for growing Cape Town businesses

 Cape Town's e-commerce sector is one of the fastest-growing in South Africa, and growing businesses outgrow pure courier needs quickly.
 The next steps are usually warehousing for inventory, distribution for bulk loads up to Gauteng, and eventually contract logistics for fully outsourced operations.
+If you are weighing up a 3PL rather than a parcel courier, our companion guide to logistics companies in Cape Town walks through that decision.
 A Cape Town courier that can grow with you under one account is structurally better than juggling separate suppliers as you scale.

-How Much Does a Cape Town Courier Cost?
+How Much Does Courier Service in Cape Town Cost?

-- Cape Town to Wine Route (Stellenbosch, Paarl, Franschhoek): R65 to R110, often next-day rather than same-day
+- Cape Town to the Wine Route (Stellenbosch, Paarl, Franschhoek) and other regional points: from around R240 for the first 2kg, often on a next-day or 48-hour basis rather than same-day

-- Cape Town to Garden Route (George, Knysna, Plett): R130 to R220, with one extra day in transit
+- Cape Town to the Garden Route (George, Knysna, Plett) and outlying towns: from around R320 for the first 2kg, with an extra day in transit

-If you search "courier companies in Cape Town" on Google today, the first three results are a Google Business Profile local pack, not standard websites.
-That means a Cape Town courier's local reviews directly affect whether buyers find them.
-Before signing with any courier in Cape Town, check their Google reviews specifically — not their generic ratings on other platforms.
+Search "courier service in Cape Town" on Google today and the first three results are a Google Business Profile local pack, not standard websites.
+That means a Cape Town courier's local reviews directly affect whether buyers find them at all.
+Before signing with any courier in Cape Town, read their Google reviews specifically, not their generic ratings on other platforms.
 Cape-Town-specific complaints (drivers not finding addresses in the steeper suburbs, late airport cut-offs causing missed flights, problems with wine-route runs) are the most predictive of what your own experience will be.

 Frequently Asked Questions